 (Now that the great folks and their servants are away they who keep this house are idle, and invite their idle friends here.)

 Smokie thought the towers were the house, but I sayt no, this be but the gatehouse.
-I ran down to greet the keeper, and he oped the second gate for us.
+I ran down to greet the porter, and he oped the second gate for us.
 We went into the great court [courtyard].

 What a day that was!
 We chased each other round the Hall and up the stairs.
 We climbed the cloths that hang from the walls.
 Smokie sayt their stitching gave our claws good purchase.
 The wall cloths in his house are but painted.